castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 This document defines string URIs and the "string" URI scheme.
 A string URI identifies an application-dependent value (most commonly, but not necessarily, a string of characters) and can be used as a method of specifying such a value in a context where a URI is required.
-String URIs have a strict syntax and well-defined rules for processing and determining equivalence that make it simple for applications to consume them.
+String URIs have a strict syntax and well-defined rules for processing and comparing that make it simple for applications to consume them.

 --- middle